haakco/deploying-laravel-app/Stage_0/README.md

 certbot --nginx -d www.example.com -d example.com
 ```

-Once you are complete you can then restart your nginx server to apply the changes.
+Once you are complete, you can then restart your Nginx server to apply the changes.

 ```bash
 service nginx restart
 ```

 If you now reload the web page.
-It should redirect you to https and you should get
+It should redirect you to HTTPS, and you should get
 a lock in the browser.

-If you now edit the ```/etc/nginx/sites-enabled/default``` file you'll see that it's been updated
-with the certificate information.
+If you now edit the ```/etc/nginx/sites-enabled/default``` file, you'll see that the file has the certificate information.

-We are quite close to being finished.
+We are pretty close to being finished.

 ### Step 3.5: Setup database credentials

 Decide on the user, password and database name you would like.

-For this we'll be using db_example,user_example and password_example for all three but please pick a more secure password.
+For this, we'll be using db_example,user_example and password_example for all three but please pick a more secure password.

 Then run the following replacing example with what you have picked.